waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### users.invitation_approved

-A notification of invitation approval
+A notification sent to notify the user that his invitation has been approved.
+The recipient is the user who's being invited.

 #### Templates